Peterwarren623/GrainBoundaryDetection/README.md

-# brief CODE Explanation for each code:
+# QUICK CODE Explanation for each code: